Leo Amery: Personal life

-Amery's elder son, John Amery (1912–1945), became a Nazi sympathizer.
+Amery's elder son, John Amery (1912–1945), became a Nazi sympathiser.
 During the Second World War he made propaganda broadcasts from Germany, and induced a few British prisoners of war to join the German-controlled British Free Corps.
 After the war, he was tried for treason, pleaded guilty, and was hanged.
 His father amended his entry in Who's Who to read "one s[on]", with the editors' permission.
 The playwright Ronald Harwood, who explored the relationship between Leo and John Amery in his play An English Tragedy (2008), considered it significant to the son's story that the father had apparently concealed his partly-Jewish ancestry.

 Amery's younger son, Julian Amery (1919–1996), served first in the Royal Air Force and then the British Army during World War Two, and later became a Conservative politician.
 He served in the cabinets of Harold Macmillan and Sir Alec Douglas-Home as Minister for Aviation (1962–1964) and also held junior ministerial office under Edward Heath.
 He married Macmillan's daughter Catherine.
 Amery is buried in the churchyard of St John the Baptist in his father's home village of Lustleigh, and an ornate plaque in commemoration of him is inside the church.